CoderDojo-Content/Intermediate-Wearables/en/design-your-circuit.md

  * Make sure the thread does not touch or cross any of the thread in the **data** line!

 12. With one more long piece of conductive thread, connect all the **+** pins of the pixels in the same way you just connected the **-** pins.

+13. Finally, place the Flora on the t-shirt \(make sure it is **not plugged in**!\).
+You will connect it with running stitches all the way to that first pixel.
+Using three separate pieces of conductive thread, connect the following pins.
+Make sure none of the threads touch each other.
+You can stitch some of the unused pins to the t-shirt with some plain thread to keep the Flora more securely in place.
+ * the **#6** pin connects to the **data in** pin of the first NeoPixel
+ * the **GND** pin connects to the **-** pin
+ * the **VBATT** pin connects to the **+** pin

+ 14. It's the moment of truth... plug in your Flora!
+  * If your pixels didn't all light up, don't panic.
+Some causes could be
+  * A short circuit: are any of the threads touching?
+Is there anything metallic on the fabric or touching the circuit?
+Is the fabric wet?
+  * Loose connections: The stitches at every pin should be good and tight for a secure connection
+  * Correct code uploaded: Does your code have the right number of pixels defined?
+Did it compile and upload without errors?